 Privacy is a top priority in the cryptocurrency community, and privacy-focused coins will likely win big in 2020.
 That’s why McCall has picked top privacy coin Zcash as one of his top altcoin investments for 2020.

-Zcash, which is already up about 30% since McCall recommended it about a month ago, is a pure play on the growing importance of privacy in cryptocurrency.
+Zcash, which is one of McCall’s favorite altcoins in his Ultimate Crypto portfolio, is a pure play on the growing importance of privacy in cryptocurrency.

 That is, the first wave of cryptocurrencies was all about decentralization …

-“Existing currency valuation models do not quite take into consideration decentralization — a potentially distinguishing feature of cryptocurrencies,” says Professor Cong.
+“Existing currency valuation models do not quite take into consideration decentralization — a potentially distinguishing feature of cryptocurrencies,” says Professor William Cong of Cornell University.

 Now that cryptocurrencies have gained more mainstream traction and are starting to exhibit staying power, it’s time for another distinguishing feature to emerge — privacy.
 Privacy is one of the more important and discussed characteristics in both the crypto world and the financial transaction world at large.

 As the importance of privacy grows in the crypto world, privacy coins will outperform, and Zcash looks particularly primed to outperform given the company’s recent pivot into private mobile transactions.

 Cryptocurrencies to Buy for 2020: Ripple (XRP)